berndporr/noisy_neighbour/README.md

 Without a TV & stereo he resorted terrorising the house by dropping exercise weights which can even be felt on the street.

-I started measuring the noise levels in flat 1/1 measured with a zoom H4 ambient sound recorder and wrote a python script detecting the "thuds".
-Sensitivity set to "high" (=night time).
+I started measuring the noise levels in my flat 1/1 with a zoom H4 ambient sound recorder and wrote a python script detecting the "thuds".
+Sensitivity at the zoom set to "high" (=night time).

 Every peak represents an exercise weight hitting the floor in flat 0/1 below.